jr0senblum/jc/README.md

   * Broadcasts Value to all
   subscribers of Topic
 * topic_subscribe(Pid, jc_node_events, any) -> ok
-  * subscribtes the user
-  to node up and node down events:
+  * subscribes the user to node up and node down events:

   `{jc_node_events, {nodedown, DownedNode, [ActiveNodes],[ConfiguredNodes]}}`